 - Des Moines Beach Park offers a self guided historical walk through the park by following the informational plaques.
 You can also take a self guided art tour of Des Moines public artwork.

-Seattle is well-known for Pike Place Market, but did you know there are other farmers markets in Seattle that local farmers and merchants sell their fresh produce and wares at?
+Seattle is well-known for the world famous Pike Place Market, but did you know there are other farmers markets in Seattle that local farmers and merchants sell their fresh produce and wares at?
 Plan your menu and take a look at the list below to plan your shopping for the week.
 Seattle is home to some of the absolute best farmers markets around.

 - Fremont Sunday Street Market (10 a.m. - 4 p.m.) is the perfect place to find antiques, collectibles, estate sale treasures and more – it’s an enormous garage sale!
 There are also street food vendors if you get hungry searching through treasures.

 - Seattle’s oldest and largest “farmers-only” neighborhood market is the University District Farmers Market featuring more than 50 local vendors (Saturdays 9 a.m. to 2 p.m., year-round) at the corner of University Way NE and NE 52nd Street.